Life Expectancy With DMD: New Treatments and Improved Survival Rates

 In recent years, scientists have developed new therapies for treating DMD that help address different mutations in the dystrophin gene.
 Many people living with this disease are missing a specific part of DNA known as an exon — this means that their cells don’t have all of the instructions needed to make dystrophin proteins.

 New treatments known as exon-skipping therapies help correct this problem so that muscle cells can make more dystrophin.
-The U.S. Food and Drug Administration (FDA) has approved several different exon-skipping therapies, including:
+The FDA has approved several different exon-skipping therapies, including:

 One study found that treatment with eteplirsen improved median OS rates by 5.4 years.
 Researchers found that 50 percent of people who were treated with eteplirsen lived for nearly 33 years, compared to 27.4 years for those who weren’t treated with eteplirsen.